brian-ogilvie/mars-rescue/README.md

 [Click here to play the game now!](https://pages.git.generalassemb.ly/brianogilvie/mars-rescue/)

 ## Technologies Used:
 This project is built using vanilla Javascript and basic DOM manipulation.
 All styling and layout is done with CSS.
-The animation is created by a combination of CSS transitions, CSS keyframe animation, and javascript intervals/timeouts.
+The animation is created by a combination of CSS transitions, CSS keyframe animation, and javascript intervals/timeouts/requestAnimationFrames.

+## How To Play:
+Your mission is a success when your trip progress meter reaches 100%.
+You'll have to dodge all the debris and collect sufficient fuel to last that long.

+### Desktop:
+Control your ship with your keyboard arrow keys.
+Toggle your speed boost with the "S" key.

+### Mobile:
+On mobile devices, a virtual set of arrows appears on the console.
+Control your ship by tapping those.
+Toggle your speed boost by tapping the "S" in the console.

 ## Wireframes:
 [Game In Progress](https://res.cloudinary.com/brian-ogilvie/image/upload/v1545078425/Project%201%20Wireframes/Game%20In%20Progress.jpg)